| Item | English Language Problematic | Quantonics' Quantum Remediation

 for it, even in a more naïve classical conspective.

+A good example here is how we mathematically represent our graphic.
 One way is as we have shown it: sin( t).
 Even though

 mathematics claims for itself "context freeness," it